Feraidon-Mohammadi/Feri_Projects/JS-Front-End/2023-03-01-09-23-Mi-React-Erste-Schritte/anweisung-to-install-packages.md

 	### in vs code mach auf die hergestellte package ###

-8-add dieses port to package.json : vite --port 8080
+8-add dieses port to package.json : --port 8080
-#wo steht "dev": "vite"
+wo steht: ("dev": "vite")
-# hinzufuegen it should be like this : "dev": "vite --port 8080",
+it should be like this : ("dev": "vite --port 8080",)

 ### with crl + J  you can open terminal in vs code ###

 10-and in vscode terminal type : npm install
-	 wenn es fertig ist dann naechste code
+#### wenn es fertig ist dann naechste code

 11-:npm run dev
- 	after that u will see a link with different color
+### after that u will see a link with different color

 12-hold ctr + click     on link  u will see  webbrowser with port 8080 that  we did add  it on step 8
-	thats all .enjoy your  react projects
+## thats all .enjoy your  react projects